ZoltePudeleczko/asusctl/MANUAL.md

 ## Programs Available

 - `asusd`: The main system daemon.
 It is autostarted by a udev rule and systemd unit.
-- `asusd-user`: The user level daemon.
-Currently will run an anime sequence, with RGB keyboard sequences soon.
+- `asusd-user`: The user level daemon for per-key RGB keyboard lighting.
 - `asusctl`: The CLI for interacting with the system daemon

 ## `asusd`